(Nino) Navdip Singh Judge

 In January 2005 Charlie set up his own company, Whitby Consulting Ltd., and began a number of consulting posts both in aviation and non-aviation projects.
 He also invested in some non-aviation projects.
 In 2007 he was invited to become a partner of Irelandia Aviation, a private equity investment company (owned by the Ryan family) the company is involved in identifying potential low-cost airline investment opportunities throughout the world.
 Irelandia has invested in numerous airline start-ups including, Tiger Airways, Allegiant Airlines and Viva Aerobus in Mexico.
 He was closely involved in Tiger having not only set up the company but was also an equity stakeholder and co-owner in the airline.

 In November 2009 Charlie was introduced (through Irelandia) to Webjet, a family owned Brazilian airline attempting to transition from a heavily loss-making full-service carrier to becoming a “Ryanair” type LCC.
 Webjet approached him to join the company and become a full-time advisor and Board member.
-The successful turnaround of Webjet allowed be sold to GOL in July 2011.
+The successful turnaround of Webjet allowed it to be sold to GOL in July 2011.

 At the end 2017 Charlie was approached by Ryanair to help them with the purchase and transition of LaudaMotion in Vienna.
 This was the first successful purchase of an airline by Ryanair outside of the UK, he agreed to work on the project for the initial 3 months (from March - May 2018).